rickellis/ArchMatic/README.md

 ### System Description
 I run XFCE desktop since it's fast and lightweight.
 I don't install a greeter, preferring to always boot into the terminal by default.
 That way if there is ever a show-stopping problem with Xorg or XFCE I can fix it without having to boot from an external drive.
 To launch XFCE I enter `startx` in the terminal.

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
-This enables me to switch kernels in the event of a problem with a new version.
+This enables me to switch kernels in the event of a problem with the rolling one.

 I set up my machines as development environments since that mostly what I do.
 To that end I install lots of dev tools and customize various things to increase productivity.
 For exmple, I set up Apache server to run as me, with the WebServer directory located in my home folder.